Conformal prediction

-Conformal prediction (CP) is a statistical technique for producing prediction sets without assumptions on the predictive algorithm (often a machine learning system) and only assuming exchangeability of the data.
-CP works by computing a nonconformity measure, often called a score function, on previously labeled data, and using these to create prediction sets on a new (unlabeled) test data point.
-A version of CP was first proposed in 1998 by Gammerman, Vovk, and Vapnik, and since, several variants of conformal prediction have been developed with different computational complexities, formal guarantees, and practical applications.
+Conformal prediction (CP) is an algorithm for uncertainty quantification that produces statistically valid prediction regions (multidimensional prediction intervals) for any underlying point predictor (whether statistical, machine learning, or deep learning) only assuming exchangeability of the data.
+CP works by computing "nonconformity scores" on previously labeled data, and using these to create prediction sets on a new (unlabeled) test data point.
+A transductive version of CP was first proposed in 1998 by Gammerman, Vovk, and Vapnik, and since, several variants of conformal prediction have been developed with different computational complexities, formal guarantees, and practical applications.

 Conformal prediction requires a user-specified significance level for which the algorithm should produce its predictions.
 This significance level restricts the frequency of errors that the algorithm is allowed to make.
 For example, a significance level of 0.1 means that the algorithm can make at most 10% erroneous predictions.
 To meet this requirement, the output is a set prediction, instead of a point prediction produced by standard supervised machine learning models.
 For classification tasks, this means that predictions are not a single class, for example 'cat', but instead a set like {'cat', 'dog'}.
 Depending on how good the underlying model is (how well it can discern between cats, dogs and other animals) and the specified significance level, these sets can be smaller or larger.
 For regression tasks, the output is prediction intervals, where a smaller significance level (fewer allowed errors) produces wider intervals which are less specific, and vice versa – more allowed errors produce tighter prediction intervals.

 History

-The conformal prediction first arose in a collaboration between Gammerman, Vovk, and Vapnik in 1998; this initial version of conformal prediction used E-values, though the version of conformal prediction best known today uses p-values and was proposed a year later by Saunders et al. Vovk, Gammerman, and their students and collaborators, particularly Craig Saunders, Harris Papadopoulos, and Kostas Proedrou, continued to develop the ideas of conformal prediction; major developments include the proposal of inductive conformal prediction (a.k.a. split conformal prediction), in 2002.
+The conformal prediction first arose in a collaboration between Gammerman, Vovk, and Vapnik in 1998; this initial version of conformal prediction used what are now called E-values though the version of conformal prediction best known today uses p-values and was proposed a year later by Saunders et al. Vovk, Gammerman, and their students and collaborators, particularly Craig Saunders, Harris Papadopoulos, and Kostas Proedrou, continued to develop the ideas of conformal prediction; major developments include the proposal of inductive conformal prediction (a.k.a. split conformal prediction), in 2002.

 A book on the topic was written by Vovk and Shafer in 2005, and a tutorial was published in 2008.